snobu/destreamer/README.md

 - We now have a token cache so we can reuse access tokens.
 This really means that within one hour you need to perform the interactive browser login only once.
 - We removed the dependency on `youtube-dl`
 - Getting to the HLS URL is dramatically more reliable as we dropped parsing the DOM for the video element in favor of calling the Microsoft Stream API
-- Fixed access token lifetime bugs (you no longer get a 403 Forbidden midway though your download list)
 - Fixed a major 2FA bug that would sometimes cause a timeout in our code
 - Fixed a wide variety of other bugs, maybe introduced a few new ones :)